Alaska Statutes.

 AS 25.25.612.
 Recognition of Order Modified in Another State.

-(1) enforce the order that was modified only as to amounts accruing before the modification;
+(1) may enforce its order that was modified only as to arrears and interest accruing before the modification;

-(3) provide other appropriate relief only for violations of that order that occurred before the effective date of the modification; and
+(2) may provide appropriate relief for violations of its order that occurred before the effective date of the modification; and

 Note to HTML Version: